If you have read my posts on Facebook or have seen my picture in a search, the chances are very good you will see an image of me hugging a donkey.

 Among the issues facing our country at this strange time, is a quiet one that resonates most in our part of the land.
 The fate of the wild horses and burros that are a distinct link to our Western Heritage is not by any means certain, unless something is soon done.

 The 1971 law mandates the preservation of this land for a populace of 30,000 wild horses and burros (if the estimation of the BLM) is believed, but most observers believe that this estimate is nearly twice that of the actual population (16,000) as of writing.
-One criticism of the agency is that it is very difficult to manage anything, if you cannot or will not base policy on a real head count.
-Some activists assert an accurate one has not happened for eons.
+One criticism of the agency is that it is very difficult to manage anything if you cannot or will not base policy on a real head count.
+Some activists assert an accurate one has not ever occurred.

-Even if one accepts that 30,000 wild horses and burros remain on the public lands, this populace hardly represents an ecological issue given the dictates of the 40 year old public law, unless one believes their worst case scenario ratio of one burro or horse per 1,766 acres represents an environmental catastrophe.
+Even if one accepts that 30,000 wild horses and burros remain on the public lands, this populace hardly represents an ecological issue given the dictates of the 40-year-old public law, unless one believes their worst-case scenario ratio of one burro or horse per 1,766 acres represents an environmental catastrophe.
 Or if you support a return to America of a policy that allows horse slaughter.

 Our government’s current goal is to drastically reduce the already tiny wild herds and BLM seeks to remove 12,000 in this fiscal year, to go along with its ongoing sterilization programs.
 These animals that represent our regional and national heritage are being threatened by the agencies (BLM & USFS) charged with their protection, in the name of reducing an overcrowding of these species that does not remotely exist.

 I am proud to say, that I have come to love a lot of “jackasses”.
-Though these beings are not of the two-legged variety, I have learned more from their healing presence and wisdom than can be written in a single piece.
+Though these beings are (thankfully) not of the two-legged variety, I have learned more from their healing presence and wisdom than I can write in a single piece.
 And though words will never change the mind of a single stubborn mule, they have stolen my heart.
 A donkey is at heart a wise and cautious animal, but they cannot speak to issues as people do and therefore depend on our imperfect voice.

-MANY BLESSINGS - Noel
+MANY BLESSINGS - NOEL